AdamskiJakub/AdamskiJakub/README.md

 - 👋 Hi, I’m @AdamskiJakub
 - 👀 I’m interested in any kind of sport.
 Mostly Gym, kick boxing, volleyball.
 Also I'm a bartender.
 Used to work in Swedish Internet Television ZnipeTV, Gym, Cristal Hotel as a bartender.
 So I can say I like doing diffrent stuff.
-- 🌱 I’m currently learning React.
-And slowly creating sites and applications.
-Right now I've finished several courses: HTML, CSS, JS and i have at least basic knowledge to create pages and applications.
+- 🌱 I have 3+ years commerce experience in Frontend mainly React/Next.js but i also worked with MongoDB, Algolia and Prisma.
+I can also write scrapers using charles, playwright, cheerio and API.
-- 📫 How to reach me? porgenos32@wp.pl
+- 📫 How to reach me? burguntowy@gmail.com

 <!---
 AdamskiJakub/AdamskiJakub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.